 Salvation is so important; the Bible describes it as “So great a salvation “ in Hebrews 2:3.

-There is only one way to salvation and that way is Jesus Christ, the son of God, as captured in John 14:6.
+There is only one way to salvation and the way is Jesus Christ, the son of God, as captured in John 14:6.
 In John 10:9, Jesus specifically describes Himself as the “door to salvation”.
 We are therefore to believe in Him for eternal life -John 3:16.

 In all of scripture, Jesus Christ is the only one described as “the one who takes away the sins of the world” -John 1:29.
-Bible says Jesus is the propitiation for the sins of the whole world – I John 2:2, Romans 3:24.
+The Bible says Jesus is the propitiation for the sins of the whole world – I John 2:2, Romans 3:24.

 Sin is so horrible, it had to take only the spotless, matchless blood of Jesus to atone for it, once and for all-Hebrews 10:12-14, Romans 6:10.
-Bible teaches that on the cross, Jesus’s appearance was so disfigured beyond any human recognition because Jesus became sin -2 Corinthians 5:21.
+The Bible teaches that on the cross, Jesus’s appearance was so disfigured beyond any human recognition because Jesus became sin -2 Corinthians 5:21.

 Faith, not works

 I want you to know that God has done all the work regarding salvation through Jesus Christ.
-All that is expected of us, is to believe in Him as our savior -Romans 10:9-10.
+What is expected of us, is to believe in Him as our savior -Romans 10:9-10.
 In John chapter 6:28, the crowd wanted to know what works they must do to have eternal life because Jesus had mentioned that they should not work for food that perishes but for food that endures to eternal life.
 The answer Jesus gave them in verse 29 is: “This is the work of God, that you believe in Him (Jesus ) whom He (God) has sent.”
 This is it!
 Our only work is to believe ( have faith ) in Jesus Christ always.